SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 #### Upload current text configuration

-For devices that include *c8y_SendConfiguration* in their *c8y_SupportedOperations* the configuration tab offers a button to trigger a configuration upload from the device to Cumulocity.
+For devices that include *c8y_SendConfiguration* in their *c8y_SupportedOperations* the **Configuration** tab offers a button to trigger a configuration upload from the device to Cumulocity.
 When the button is pressed a *c8y_SendConfiguration* is created

 <table>
 <tbody>